skjiisa/Universal-Backup-for-Flickr/README.md

 ## Usage

+### Making a backup

+Flickcurl must be first configured and linked to your Flickr account.
+Test it (ex: `flickcurl upload [filename]`) to make sure file uploading works properly.

 Run the script and give an argument with the path to the folder to be backed up. `output.mp4` must be in the working directory.

 ### Restoring backup